Home

 Instructions on how to make Healthy Japanese Sushi Bowls

-4. While the rice is cooking, combine rice vinegar, sugar, and salt in a small bowl and microwave for about 30 seconds until sugar dissolves.
+While rice is cooking, combine rice vinegar, sugar, and salt in a small saucepan.
+Heat over low heat, stirring until sugar dissolves.
+Remove from heat and let cool.

 Frequently Asked Questions